All About the Ferber Method Sleep Training Technique

 By 3 months, 90 percent of babies have started consolidating their sleep, sleeping six to eight hours a night without waking.
 So, experts advise that parents can start sleep training as young as 4 months.
 But, of course, remember that your little one may still be sleeping in your room at that age, so it’s more common for parents to start sleep training after 6 months.

-Is the Ferber Method Harmful?
+Troubleshooting and Challenges with the Ferber Method

+When it comes to sleep training, many parents wonder if the Ferber method is harmful to babies.
 Children's health and development experts agree that when infants receive love and attention during their waking hours, using the Ferber method isn’t harmful.
 It doesn’t damage babies or disrupt the relationship between babies and their parents.

 Learning how to fall asleep on their own is an important developmental milestone that babies will need to reach, and short periods of crying have been known to help children settle down, unwind, and fall asleep.
-Of course, all babies are different, and the Ferber method might not work for everyone.
-But as long as you’re giving your baby lots of love and responding to their needs when they're awake during the day, your baby will be fine whether you choose the Graduated Crying-It-Out method or another sleep strategy.

 Babies falling asleep faster.
 Many families who used the Ferber method found that their babies learned how to fall asleep on their own faster.